 \section{Abstract}

-We develop a template method for the measurement of the polarization of $t \bar t$ pairs produced in hadron collisions.
-The method would allow to extract the individual fractions of $t_L \bar t_L$, $t_R \bar t_R$, $t_L \bar t_R$ and $t_R \bar t_L$ pairs with a fit to data, where $L,R$ refer to the polarization along any axis.
-These polarization fractions have not been independently measured at present.
-Secondarily, the method also provides the net polarization of $t$ and $\bar t$, as well as their spin correlation for arbitrary axes.
+We develop a template method for the measurement of the polarisation of $t \bar t$ pairs produced in hadron collisions.
+The method would allow to extract the individual fractions of $t_L \bar t_L$, $t_R \bar t_R$, $t_L \bar t_R$ and $t_R \bar t_L$ pairs with a fit to data, where $L,R$ refer to the polarisation along any axis.
+These polarisation fractions have not been independently measured at present.
+Secondarily, the method also provides the net polarisation of $t$ and $\bar t$, as well as their spin correlation for arbitrary axes.